 The Lake County Council on Aging receives funding primarily from the Western Reserve Area Agency on Aging (federal & state funds), the Lake County Senior Citizen Services Levy, the United Way of Lake County, and donations and service fees.

-To see our latest annual report, please click here.
+To see our 2016 Annual Report, please click here.

 How to Get Started

 When you call us at 440-205-8111 an Information & Assistance Specialist will answer your questions.
 You may also email

 email@example.com.
 Our specialists are trained to ask the right questions and guide

 you to the services and supports you need, even if you are uncertain as to what you are specifically looking for.
 Your

 call will be routed to the appropriate department depending upon your needs.
 If your needs cannot be addressed by the